Goldman Sachs profit more than doubles on underwriting, trading boost

-Revenue from global markets, which houses the bank’s flagship trading business, registered its best annual performance in a decade.
-Sales at the unit surged 23% to $4.27 billion in the quarter, raking in $21.2 billion in the full year.
+Revenue from global markets, which houses the bank’s trading business, registered its best annual performance in a decade as investors churned their portfolios at the end of a roller-coaster year for financial markets amid the COVID-19 pandemic.

+Trading, Goldman’s main revenue-generating engine, surged 43% annually.
+On a quarterly basis, revenue from the unit jumped 23% to $4.27 billion.

 Investment banking revenue jumped 27% to $2.61 billion during the quarter, driven mainly by equity underwriting, which was up 195% from the same period last year.